-George was educated at Holualoa School, Konawaena Elementary and High School on the Big Island, and the University of Hawaii (UH) on Oahu.
+George was educated at Holualoa School, and Konawaena Elementary and High Schools on the Big Island, and the University of Hawaii (UH) on Oahu.
 In high school, he was an honor student and active in sports – baseball and basketball.
 He was on the championship baseball team that won the Big Island junior interscholastic league in 1937.
 Before entering the service, he was employed as a painter.

 While he was a student at UH, George registered for the draft on December 18, 1942, at Local Board No. 3 at the National Guard Armory in Honolulu.
-He lived at 2126 Wilder Avenue (near UH), and his uncle Norman Inaba of 544 Kalihi Street was his point of contact.
+He lived at 2126 Wilder Avenue (near the UH), and his uncle Norman Inaba of 544 Kalihi Street was his point of contact.
 He was 5’4” tall and weighed 140 pounds.

 Following basic training, George was assigned to the 3rd Battalion, I Company.
 It was reported on November 15, from Camp Shelby, that he was recently promoted to Corporal.

-Ikeda served in the following campaigns of the 442nd: Rome-Arno in Italy; Rhineland-Vosges and Rhineland-Maritime Alps in Italy; and Po Valley back in Italy.
+Ikeda served in the following major campaigns of the 442nd: Rome-Arno in Italy; Rhineland-Vosges and Rhineland-Maritime Alps in Italy; and Po Valley back in Italy.

 On May 12, 1945, just before game time for the Holualoa team in the Kona Community baseball league, team members gathered around home plate for a moment of silence in memory of T/Sgt.
 George Ikeda who had recently been killed in Italy.

 In 1948, the Army began the process of closing the smaller military cemeteries in Italy and offering the family the choice of reburial at the large U.S. Military Cemetery in Florence or returning home.
 Ikeda’s family chose to have his remains returned.
 He arrived on December 24, 1948, on the USAT Sinnett to Dock M-3 at Pearl Harbor with 121 other of Hawaii’s war dead.
 Over 700 family and friends were waiting on the pier where the 265th Army Band played Aloha Oe as the ship docked at 8:30 a.m.
 They were eulogized in a shipside service by the Secretary of Hawaii, Oren E. Long, who said, “We are proud to have had such sons.
 These men stood the test of action and added a new chapter of American heroism to our history.”
-The caskets were taken to the Army mausoleum on Oahu awaiting burial arrangements.
+The caskets were taken to the Army mausoleum at Schofield Barracks awaiting burial arrangements.

 After his remains were returned to Kona, his father Shuzo ordered his government tombstone – a flat marble marker with a Christian cross – on January 25, 1949.
 It was verified on March 6, and ordered to be shipped to Hilo from Green Mountain, Vermont, on July 15.

 Mr. and Mrs. Shuzo Ikeda published a Card of Thanks in the Hilo newspaper thanking their son’s classmates, childhood friends, buddies, dear friends, and relatives for their many condolences and floral offerings.
-They thanked the U.S. Army, Veterans, the American Legion, and the National Guard for the courtesies extended.
+They also thanked the U.S. Army, Veterans, the American Legion, and the National Guard for courtesies extended.